-Weed seeds spread in a variety of ways, be they traveling by water, by air, or on animals.
+Weed seeds spread in a variety of ways, whether traveling by water, air, or on animals.
 The group of weeds nicknamed the “hitchhikers” are seeds that stick to clothing and fur, making it difficult to dislodge them immediately.
 Their variously barbed adaptations ensure that the seeds will travel far and wide via animal locomotion, and most can be eventually shaken off down the road somewhere.

 Although the weeds within crop stands are annoying, those that appear in fields can be downright dangerous for grazing animals like horses and cattle.

 There are at least 600 weed species that travel by hitchhiking with humans or on machines, 248 of which are considered noxious or invasive plants in North America.
 They come from every kind of plant, from herbaceous annuals to woody shrubs, and occupy every corner of the world.
 A few plants you might be familiar with include the following:

 - “Beggerticks” (Bidens)

 You can help slow the spread of these hitchhikers by carefully inspecting your clothing and pets before emerging from a wild area full of seeding plants, making sure to leave those unwanted weeds behind.
 Also, reseeding disturbed areas like your garden plot with a cover crop can ensure that there’s too much competition for hitchhikers to thrive.